 What it looks like

-Celestone Chronodose is a clear, colourless, solution.
-It is available in 1 mL glass ampoules in packs of 2 and 5.
+Celestone Chronodose is a clear, colourless, suspension.
+It is available in 1mL glass ampoules in packs of 2 and 5.

 - betamethasone sodium phosphate